General Mills: Diversification: toys and restaurants

 The first venture General Mills took into the toy industry was in 1965.
 The company bought Rainbow Crafts, which was the manufacturer of Play-Doh.
-General Mills' purchase of the company was significant because it brought production costs down and tripled the revenue.
+General Mills's purchase of the company was significant because it brought production costs down and tripled the revenue.

 In 1967, General Mills bought the Kenner toy company.

-General Mills came out with their "Monster Cereals" in the 1970s.
+General Mills came out with their "monster cereals" in the 1970s.
 The cereals are now produced and sold seasonally around Halloween.

-In 1970, General Mills acquired a five-unit restaurant company called Red Lobster and expanded it nationwide.
+In 1970, General Mills acquired Red Lobster, then a five-unit restaurant, and expanded it nationwide.
 Soon, a division of General Mills titled General Mills Restaurants developed to take charge of the Red Lobster chain.
 In 1980, General Mills acquired the California-based Good Earth health food restaurant chain.
 The company eventually converted the restaurants into other chain restaurants they were operating, such as Red Lobster.
 In 1982, General Mills Restaurants founded a new Italian-themed restaurant chain called Olive Garden.
 Another themed restaurant, China Coast, was added before the entire group was spun off to General Mills shareholders in 1995 as Darden Restaurants.

 During the same decade, General Mills ventured further, starting the General Mills Specialty Retail Group.
 They acquired two clothing and apparel companies, Talbots and Eddie Bauer.
 The acquisition was short-lived.
 Talbots was purchased by a Japanese company, then known as JUSCO, and the Spiegel company purchased Bauer.
 Spiegel later declared bankruptcy, yet Bauer still remains, albeit in a smaller presence in the United States today.

 From 1976 to 1985, General Mills went to court as the parent company of Parker Brothers, which held the rights on the brand name and gaming idea of the board game Monopoly, claiming that the so-called Anti-Monopoly game of an economics professor infringed their trademark.
 The dispute extended up to the U.S. Supreme Court, which ruled against them, saying that while they have exclusive rights to the game Monopoly, they cannot prevent others from using the word "monopoly" in the name of a game.

-In 1985, General Mills' toy division was separated from its parent as Kenner Parker Toys, Inc. There were many potential acquirers of the business but it was floated on the stock exchange with General Mills' shareholders getting equivalent shares in Kenner Parker.
+In 1985, General Mills's toy division was separated from its parent as Kenner Parker Toys, Inc. There were many potential acquirers of the business but it was floated on the stock exchange with General Mills's shareholders getting equivalent shares in Kenner Parker.
 This was more tax efficient for General Mills.